Shelly1986/portfolio/magic.md

   The logic that we will use in our program is as follows:
 <ol>
-  <li>First we will calculate the sum of numbers on both the diagonals and comapare the sum to see if they are equal.
+  <li>First we will calculate the sum of numbers on both the diagonals and comapare the sum to see if they are equal.</li>

   Visually, the below picture describes what we should be writing into our code.

   <img src="diagonals.PNG">

   Let us first write the code for the red diagonal.
 We basically have to add elements on [Row 0][Column 0], [Row 1][Column 1], [Row 2][Column 2].

   ```{Python}